Multiplier bootstrap of tail copulas with applications: Multiplier bootstrap approximation

 which yields the process

-Unfortunately, this intuitive approach does not yield an approximation for the distribution of the process $\Gb_{\ltchat}$, but of $\Gb_{\ltctilde}$.

-\begin{theorem} Suppose that the assumptions of Theorem \ref{theo:ltchat} hold.
-Then we have, as $n$ tends to infinity
+Unfortunately, this intuitive approach does not yield an approximation for the distribution of the process $\Gb_{\ltchat}$, but only of $\Gb _{\ltctilde}$. \begin{theorem} Suppose that the assumptions of Theorem~\ref{theo:ltchat} hold.
+Then we have, as $n$ tends to infinity,

-in the metric space $\mathcal{B}_\infty (\bar{\R}^2_+)$. \end{theorem}
+in the metric space $\mathcal{B}_\infty(\bar{\R}^2_+)$. \end{theorem}

-Although Theorem \ref{theo:betan} provides a negative result and shows, that the distribution of $\beta_n$ can not be used for approximating the limiting law $\Gb_{\ltchat}$, it turns out to be essential for our first consistent multiplier bootstrap method.
+Although Theorem~\ref{theo:betan} provides a negative result and shows that the distribution of $\beta_n$ cannot be used for approximating the limiting law $\Gb_{\ltchat}$, it turns out to be essential for our first consistent multiplier bootstrap method.
 To be precise, we note that the distribution of $\beta_n$ can be calculated from the data without knowing the marginal distributions.
-As a consequence, we obtain an approximation for the unknown distribution of the process $\Gb_{\ltctilde}$.
-In order to get an approximation of $\Gb_{\ltchat}$ we follow \cite{remiscai2009} and estimate the derivatives of the tail copula by
+Consequently, we obtain an approximation for the unknown distribution of the process $\Gb_{\ltctilde}$.
+To get an approximation of $\Gb_{\ltchat}$, we follow R\'{e}millard and Scaillet \cite{remiscai2009} and estimate the derivatives of the tail copula by

-where $\vect{e}_p$ denote the $p$th unit vector ($p=1,2$) and $h \sim k^{-1/2}$ tends to $0$ with increasing sample size.
-We will show in the Appendix (see the proof of the following Theorem in Appendix A) that these estimates are consistent, and consequently we define the process
+where $\vect{e}_p$ denotes the $p$th unit vector ($p=1,2$) and $h \sim k^{-1/2}$ tends to $0$ with increasing sample size.
+In the \hyperref[appa]{Appendix} (see the proof of the following theorem in Appendix~\ref{appa}), we show that these estimates are consistent, and thus we define the process

-Note that $\alpha_n^{pdm}$ only depends on the data and the multipliers $\xi_1,\dots,\xi_n$.
-As a consequence, a bootstrap sample can easily be generated as described in the previous paragraph and we call this method \textit{partial derivatives multiplier bootstrap (pdm-bootstrap)} in the following discussion.
-Our next result shows that the $pdm$-bootstrap provides a valid approximation for the distribution of the process $\Gb_{\ltchat}$.
+Note that $\alpha_n^{\mathit{pdm}}$ depends only on the data and the multipliers $\xi_1,\ldots,\xi_n$.
+Consequently, a bootstrap sample can be readily generated as described in the previous paragraph; in what follows, we call this method the \textit{partial derivatives multiplier bootstrap ($\mathit{pdm}$-bootstrap)}.
+Our next result shows that the $\mathit{pdm}$ bootstrap provides a valid approximation for the distribution of the process $\Gb_{\ltchat}$.

-\begin{theorem} Under the assumptions of Theorem \ref{theo:ltchat} we have
+\begin{theorem} Under the assumptions of Theorem~\ref{theo:ltchat}, we have

-in the metric space $\mathcal{B}_\infty (\bar{\R}^2_+) $. \end{theorem}
+in the metric space $\mathcal{B}_\infty(\bar{\R}^2_+) $. \end{theorem}

 It turns out that there is an alternative valid multiplier bootstrap procedure in the case of unknown marginal distributions, which is attractive because it avoids the problem of estimating the partial derivatives of the lower tail copula.
-This method not only introduces multiplier random variables in the two-dimensional distribution function but also in the inner estimators of the marginals.
-To be precise define
+This method introduces multiplier random variables not only in the two-dimensional distribution function, but also in the inner estimators of the marginals.
+To be precise, define

 and consider the process